-Depending on the number of interested students, Latin is also offered as an optional subject and is taught in Croatian.
+Depending on the number of interested students, Latin is also offered as an optional subject ('fakultativna nastava') and is taught in Croatian.
+This can be only arranged if there are at least 8 students interested in the course.

 ASSESSMENT POLICY